virtualscienceforum/virtualscienceforum/templates/org_meeting.md

 Checklist:
 - [ ] Start recording on Zoom
-- [ ] Choose the next chair at the end of the meeting
+- [ ] Choose the next chair at the end of the meeting, assign the next org meeting issue to them
-- [ ] Copy paste meeting notes to Wiki, title "YYYY-MM-DD Org Meeting"
+- [ ] Copy paste meeting notes to [this page Wiki](https://github.com/virtualscienceforum/virtualscienceforum/wiki/{{date}}-Org-Meeting)
 - [ ] Convert all action points to issues, assign or mention the relevant people

 After all is done, close this issue